Exercise 1: Advanced Noun-Verb Agreement

 Question 4

-A reviewer of "The Bingo Palace" stated, in The New York Times Book Review, that Erdrich "show us a place where love, fate, and chance are woven together like a braid; a world where daily life is enriched by a powerful spiritual presence."
+A reviewer of "The Bingo Palace" stated, in The New York Times Book Review, that Erdrich "shows us a place where love, fate, and chance are woven together like a braid; a world where daily life is enriched by a powerful spiritual presence."

 Question 5